THE 6 GREAT GENERALS OF QIN

 1) Unlike most generals who see capturing castles as their primary goal in wars, Bai Qi’s goal in wars is to annihilate the enemies, killing as many as he can.

-2) In order to achieve the first point above, he likes to pursuit his enemies as much as he thinks is safe.
+2) In order to achieve the first point above, he likes to pursue his enemies as much as he thinks is safe.

 3) Luring enemies out of their own fortresses or castle into forts he constructed in the middle of the battlefield which usually spell doom for his enemies.
 This was also mentioned by Renpa/Lian Po in the manga.